dzilbermanvmw/ai-on-eks/infra/solutions/cost_effective_scalable_inference_agentic_ai_automode/README.md

 ### Quotas for AWS services in this Guidance

-Make sure you have sufficient quota for each of the AWS services implemented in this solution (see [AWS Services in this guidance](#aws-services-in-this-Guidance)).
+Make sure you have sufficient quota for each of the AWS services implemented in this solution (see [AWS Services in this Guidance](#aws-services-in-this-Guidance)).
 For more information, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html).

 To view the service quotas for all AWS services in the documentation without switching pages, view the information in the